mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.2/index.md

 - DCOS-22326 - Disabled the insecure 3DES bulk encryption algorithm and TLS 1.1 protocol by default for Master Admin Router. [enterprise type="inline" size="small" /]
 - DCOS-29122 - Support for launching services in a remote region.
 - DCOS-29634 - Implement region validation and config-sniffing in SDK.
+- MARATHON-8090 - Reverted the Marathon configuration change for GPU resources which was introduced with the 1.11.1 release.
 - QUALITY-2006 - RHEL 7.4 with Docker EE 17.06.2 is supported.
 - QUALITY-2007 - RHEL 7.4 with Docker 17.12.1-ce is supported.
 - QUALITY-2057 - CentOS 7.4 with Docker EE 17.06.2 is supported.

 **Note:**
-1. Previous 1.11 point releases are not supported for CoreOS 1688.5.3.

-2. Implemented region awareness support for SDK based services are implemented in this release. [enterprise type="inline" size="small" /]
+1. Implemented region awareness support for SDK based services are implemented in this release. [enterprise type="inline" size="small" /]

-3. New Docker versions supported on RHEL 7.4 and CoreOS 1688.5.3.
+2. New Docker versions supported on RHEL 7.4.
 See [compatibility matrix](https://docs.mesosphere.com/version-policy/) for further information.

 # About DC/OS 1.11